- > How to check your heart rate with Apple Watch

 Can the Apple Watch be used to detect heart conditions

-It seems that every week another story breaks about someone who’s life has been saved by the Apple Watch.
+It seems that every week another story breaks about someone whose life has been saved by the Apple Watch.

 The Watch has detected pulmonary embolism, blood clots on the lungs, as per this Telegraph article.

-In another case a builder was rushed to hospital after his watch detected an abnormal heart rate of 210bmp.
-A sign he was having a heart attack.
+In another case a builder was rushed to hospital after his watch detected an abnormal heart rate of 210bpm: a sign he was having a heart attack.

-And here is a case of someone who’s atrial fibrillation was detected by the Apple Watch, allowing him to avoid a stroke.
+And here is a case of someone whose atrial fibrillation was detected by the Apple Watch, allowing him to avoid a stroke.

 So should you use your Apple Watch to monitor your heart?

-If you are at all concerned about your heart health we’d recommend using the Apple Watch.
+If you're at all concerned about your heart health, we'd recommend using the Apple Watch.
 But a diagnosis would have to come from a doctor's office, obviously.